 Fitness and Complexity in Two Mode Networks

-In a highly cited piece, Tacchella et al. (2012) introduce a new prestige metric for two-mode networks that relies on the same “prismatic” model of status distribution we considered before.
-They called the prestige metrics they obtained “fitness” and “complexity” because they developed in the empirical context of calculating metrics for ranking nations based on their competitive advantage in exporting products, which means analyzing a two-mode country-by-product matrix (Hidalgo and Hausmann 2009).
+Tacchella et al. (2012) called the prestige metrics they obtained using their approach “fitness” and “complexity” because they developed in the empirical context of calculating metrics for ranking nations based on their competitive advantage in exporting products, which means analyzing a two-mode country-by-product matrix (Hidalgo and Hausmann 2009).

 Their basic idea is that when we are (asymmetrically) interested in determining the status or prestige of nodes in one particular mode (e.g., the row-mode nodes), we should not use summaries (e.g., sums or averages) of the scores for nodes in the other (e.g., column) mode in determining their status.
-Instead, we should deeply discount those nodes that connect to low status nodes in the other end.
+Instead, we should deeply discount those nodes that connect to low-status nodes in the other end.

-To understand what they are getting at, it helps to write down the Bonacich prestige scoring in equation form, as we go through each iteration of the status distribution game:
+To understand what they are getting at, it helps to write down the Bonacich prestige scoring in equation form, as we go through each iteration of the two-mode status distribution game:

 If you remember from the function tm.status, each iteration \(q\), the vector of status scores for the row nodes \(\mathbf{s}^R\) and the column nodes \(\mathbf{s}^C\) is given by: